b.osutils : module documentation

 Get the unicode normalized path, and if you can access the file.

 On platforms where the system normalizes filenames (Mac OSX), you can access a file by any path which will normalize correctly.
-On platforms where the system does not normalize filenames (Windows, Linux), you have to access a file by its exact path.
+On platforms where the system does not normalize filenames (everything else), you have to access a file by its exact path.

 Internally, bzr only supports NFC normalization, since that is the standard for XML documents.